jC1108/jichc/_posts/2023-07-15-Hello-post.md

 ---
 #### Can We See It?

- As you may know, I am trying to make my own website.
-And this website you can see is established based on the theme "Type on Strap" in "Jekyll", and GitHub.
+As you know, I am attempting to create my own website.
+The site you see here is built using "Jekyll" and the GitHub theme "Type on Strap".
 Thanks to their developers!
- To be honest, I don't know if this site can work fluently.
-However, I've done my best Maybe in the future, when I get sufficient knowledge in coding (and English (and maybe Deutsch)), I will present a better website for myself and everyone who wants to see it.
+Honestly, I don't know if this site will run smoothly, but I've done my best.
+Maybe in the future, when I have enough coding knowledge (and English, and maybe even German), I will present a better website for myself and anyone who wants to see it.

  To jC: Keep working and dreaming...